|Major Groups > Gilled Mushrooms > Dark-Spored > Stropharioid Mushrooms > Leratiomyces ceres|

-Leratiomyces ceres is found in wood chips or in gardens or lawns in coastal California, and possibly elsewhere in North America.
+Leratiomyces ceres is found in woodchips or in gardens or lawns from northern coastal California to British Columbia.
 It appears to be a landscaping "import" like Morchella rufobrunnea, but it's a little difficult to determine where the species came from.
 It is found with increasing regularity in Europe, but it is also known from Australia and New Zealand.

-The habitat and bright orange colors, and purplish brown spore print of Leratiomyces ceres are distinctive, but it is sometimes confused with Leratiomyces squamosus var. thraustus, which decomposes woody debris in hardwood and conifer forests (at least in North America) and has a slimier cap, as well as a sturdy, gracefully arched ring and a shaggy stem.
+The range, habitat, bright orange colors, and purplish brown spore print of Leratiomyces ceres are distinctive, but it is sometimes confused with Leratiomyces squamosus var. thraustus, which decomposes woody debris in hardwood and conifer forests (at least in North America) and has a slimier cap, as well as a sturdy, gracefully arched ring and a shaggy stem.
 Leratiomyces squamosus var. thraustus also differs microscopically (it lacks chrysocystidia).

-Ecology: Saprobic; growing scattered or gregariously on wood chips or in sawdust, lawns, gardens, and so on; fall through spring; coastal California to British Columbia.
+Ecology: Saprobic; growing scattered or gregariously in woodchips or in sawdust, lawns, gardens, and so on; fall through spring; coastal California to British Columbia.
 The illustrated and described collections are from California.

-Cap: 2-6 cm; convex, becoming broadly convex, broadly bell-shaped, or nearly flat; sticky when fresh, but soon dry; scarlet to reddish orange or reddish brown; smooth; when young adorned with white veil remnants along the margin; the margin not lined.
+Cap: 2-6.5 cm; convex, becoming broadly convex, broadly bell-shaped, or nearly flat; bald; sticky when fresh, but soon dry; reddish orange to brownish orange; when young adorned with white veil remnants along the margin; the margin not lined.

-Gills: Attached to the stem, often by a notch; close; pale yellow at first, later purplish gray to purple-black; with whitish to pale yellow edges when mature; sometimes developing reddish stains and spots.
+Gills: Attached to the stem by a notch; close; short-gills frequent; pale yellow at first, later purplish gray to purple-black; with whitish to pale yellow edges when mature; sometimes developing reddish stains and spots.

-Stem: 3-7 cm long; up to 1 cm thick; dry; with or without a ring zone; fairly smooth or finely hairy; whitish to yellowish, staining reddish orange with maturity; base often with whitish to yellowish mycelial threads.
+Stem: 3-5 cm long; up to 1 cm thick; equal; dry; with or without a ring zone; bald or finely hairy; whitish to yellowish, staining reddish orange with maturity; base often with whitish to yellowish mycelial threads; basal mycelium white.